iTwin/appui/changehistory/NextVersion.md

 ## @bentley/icons-generic-webfont

-With the 4.0 release, AppUi has removed its dependency on the icons-generic-webfont package in favor of React or SVG icons.
-Webfont icons and their identifying names are still supported by the AppUi platform, but applications or packages that use a webfont for icons will have to include the webfont package in their direct dependencies.
+With the 4.0 release, AppUI has removed its dependency on the icons-generic-webfont package in favor of React or SVG icons.
+Webfont icons and their identifying names are still supported by the AppUI platform, but applications or packages that use a webfont for icons will have to include the webfont package in their direct dependencies.